plogs/asopposedtowhat.com/content/posts/acknowledgment.md

+It's now fashionable at
+public events
-At the beginning of many events it's now fashionable to begin with an _indigenous land acknowledgment_, usually something along these
+to begin with
+an _indigenous land acknowledgment_, usually something along these
 lines:

 <div style='margin-left: .5em; margin-right: .5em; padding: 1em; background-color: #ffcc99; font-family: monospace;'>
-"We would like to begin by acknowledging that we are in [insert PLACE NAME], the ancestral and unceded territory of the [so-and-so] people."
+"We would like to begin by acknowledging that we are in [PLACE NAME], the ancestral and unceded territory of the [SO-AND-SO] people."
 </div>

 The ostensible goal of these acknowledgments is to promote a "greater